Bea Binene

-Beanca Marie "Bea" Binene is a Filipino actress.
+Beanca Marie "Bea" Binene (born November 4, 1997) is a Filipino actress.
 She began her career as a finalist on StarStruck Kids in 2004.
 She is best known for her role as Natalie Dimaculangan in the 2010 television series First Time, as well as her performance in Hanggang Makita Kang Muli in 2016, both aired on GMA Network.

 Since 2005, she has served as one of the Junior Ambassadors for the Haribon Foundation, and she has also volunteered with the GMA Kapuso Foundation and the Philippine Red Cross.

+Early life and education

+Beanca Marie Binene was born on November 4, 1997.
+She studied Professional Culinary and Pastry Arts degree at the Center for Asian Culinary Studies in 2019.
+During the COVID-19 pandemic, She took online courses from the Harvard Business School, Kellogg School of Management, and London Business School.
+She finished Pro-Culinary Asian Studies at Center for Asian Culinary Studies in 2025.